dmurfet/dmurfet.github.io/about.markdown

 permalink: /dlinoz/
 ---

 This document attempts to be an up-to-date overview of the deep learning landscape in Australia.
 There are three main sections: **who** (researchers), **where** (institutes and centres), **what** (grants).
 There is also a brief guide to the publication venues (conferences) in this area.
 There are certainly omissions and mistakes, if you notice one please [get in touch](mailto:d.murfet@unimelb.edu.au) and we'll quickly fix it.
-Deep learning is a subset of artificial intelligence, and there is a difference between the two: this document does not attempt to give an overview of AI in Australia.
+Deep learning is a (successful) subset of artificial intelligence, and there is a difference between the two: this document does not attempt to give an overview of AI in Australia.

 ## Who